direvus/presentation-aoc/slides.md

 # What is Advent of Code?

-Advent of Code (AoC) is a series of programming puzzles held every year in December.
+A series of programming puzzle challenges held every year in December

 - 📅 Running every year since 2015
 - 🌟 500 puzzles released so far